 Sulfadimethoxine is a coccidiostat, meaning the drug slows the reproduction of the coccidia parasites and allows the body’s immune system to destroy any remaining parasites.

-Ponazuril is a coccidiocidal, which means the drug not only stops the reproduction of coccidia worms, but it kills the remaining population.
+Ponazuril is a coccidiocidal, which means the drug stops the reproduction of coccidia worms and kills the remaining population.

 The coccidia parasite affecting bearded dragons, Isospora amphiboluri, is host-specific.